zira-dev/docs/_developers/examples/rss-to-zira-feed.md

 This example demonstrates how Zira feed can be used to share data.

-in this example the application will poll the data from an rss feed (The Daily by The New York Times). it will parse the content and the link to the podcast and will create a new post on a pre-defined Zira channel. all channel followers will receive notification that a new post was created.
+in this example the application will poll the data from an rss feed (The Daily by The New York Times). it will parse the content will create a new post on a pre-defined Zira channel. all channel followers will receive notification that a new post was created.